 Step 2: Performing PCR

 Purpose: Isolate and amplify a fragment of the gene of interest, TAS2R38, from your genomic DNA using PCR.

 Keep all reagents and DNA on ice throughout the procedure.

-Label your small microtube (0.2 ml) with your group #, initials, and contents of the tube (find a system of brief symbols to keep track and write it down) on the top and sides.
+Label your tiny microtube (0.2 ml) with your period, group #, initials, and contents of the tube (example: p1.g5.
+HC PCR) on the top and sides.
 This is your PCR reaction tube.